 Why You Need A Lawyer For Your Social Security Disability Appeal

 Having a skilled attorney on your side greatly increases your chances of having a successful claim.
-Having the right evidence is incredibly important at this stage, and a good lawyer can make sure that all your records are in order and that all evidence is filed on time.
-Claims are often denied because of incomplete evidence or missed deadlines.
+Having the right evidence is incredibly important at this stage.
+A good lawyer can ensure all your records are in order and that all evidence gets filed on time.
+Claims often get denied because of incomplete evidence or missed deadlines.

-Your lawyer can speak with doctors on your behalf, and prepare you for the questions you will need to answer at your hearing.
-A good SSDI attorney is very familiar with the entire appeals procedure, and they can make sure you know exactly what to expect at each stage and that you are well informed throughout the process.
+Your lawyer can speak with doctors on your behalf and prepare you for the questions you must answer at your hearing.
+A good SSDI attorney is very familiar with the entire appeals procedure.
+They can ensure you know what to expect at each stage and stay well-informed.

 Why Hire Fusco, Brandenstein & Rada, P.C.
 To Handle Your Appeal?

 Fusco, Brandenstein & Rada, P.C. has represented thousands of disabled and injured New Yorkers for over four decades.
-Our veteran team of advocates knows what it takes to ensure that a claim is successful and we work tirelessly to make sure you get the benefits you deserve.
+Our veteran team of advocates knows what it takes to ensure a successful claim.
+We work tirelessly to make sure you get the benefits you deserve.
 You can read about some of our clients’ successes here.
 As our client, your well-being is important to us, and we are available 24/7 to answer any questions you have about your case.

 Claim Denial And The Appeals Process

-Many claims are denied on the initial evaluation, but it’s possible to appeal this decision.
-It’s important to go through the appeals process, as a reviewer may deny a claim that has obviously been filed and turned down before, and they may deny it for the reason the first claim was unsuccessful.
+Many claims get denied on the initial evaluation, but it’s possible to appeal this decision.
+It’s important to go through the appeals process.
+A reviewer may deny a claim that was obviously filed and turned down before, and they may deny it for the same reason the first claim was unsuccessful.

-- Reconsideration – You request a complete review of your original claim.
+- Reconsideration: You request a complete review of your original claim.
 A new medical examiner will consider the evidence and make a decision.
-If your claim is denied again, you will receive an explanation, similar to the one you received for your first denial.
-If you already receive benefits, your case may be reviewed periodically and either continued or terminated.
+If your claim is denied again, you will receive an explanation similar to the one you received for your first denial.
+If you already receive benefits, your case may be subject to periodic reviews and either continued or terminated.

-- Administrative Law Judge (ALJ) – If you wish to pursue your claim after the reconsideration, you must request a hearing before an ALJ within 60 days of the denial.
-You may be asked to provide more evidence or new information to support your claim.
+- Administrative Law Judge (ALJ): If you wish to pursue your claim after reconsideration, you must request a hearing before an ALJ.
+You must submit this hearing request within 60 days of the denial.
+You may get requests to provide more evidence or new information to support your claim.
 Your attorney may gather experts to testify about your condition.
-It may be possible to attend the hearing remotely, through video conference.
+It may be possible to attend the hearing remotely through video conference.

-- Federal Court – Once you have exhausted all of your appeals, you may file a lawsuit in U.S. District Court.
-The judge will review your case for legal errors and possibly for factual problems as well.
-They may remand your case to the Social Security Administration if they believe further consideration about your condition is required.
-A federal lawsuit may take years to be resolved, however, and could end up being more trouble than it’s worth.
+- Federal Court: Once you have exhausted all of your appeals, you may file a lawsuit in U.S. District Court.
+The judge will review your case for legal errors and factual problems.
+They may send your case to the Social Security Administration (SSA) if further consideration is necessary.
+But a federal lawsuit could take years to resolve and be more trouble than it’s worth.

-An experienced attorney can guide you through each of these steps and advise you along the way.
-The success of your claim may rest on the evidence you are able to provide about your impairment, your age, and your ability to find other employment.
+An experienced Social Security Disability appeals lawyer can guide you through these steps and advise you along the way.
+The success of your claim may rest on the evidence you can provide about your impairment, age, and ability to find other employment.

 Injuries And Disabilities Covered By SSDI

-According to the Social Security Administration, a considerable portion of the disabilities in this country are caused by illnesses and injuries sustained on the job.
-Even if your job is not responsible for your illness, however, you may qualify for benefits.
-Disability insurance protects workers who can no longer perform their work due to life-altering conditions.
+According to the Social Security Administration, many disabilities in the U.S. are from job-related illnesses and injuries.
+However, even if your job is not responsible for your illness, you may qualify for benefits.
+Disability insurance protects workers who can no longer work due to life-altering conditions.

-There are a few basic requirements that your condition must meet in order to qualify: You must be physically or mentally impaired.
-That impairment must prevent you from remaining gainfully employed or doing a substantial amount of work (you may qualify even if you can still do some work).
+There are a few basic requirements that your condition must meet to qualify: You must be physically or mentally impaired.
+That impairment must prevent you from remaining gainfully employed or doing a substantial amount of work.
+However, you may qualify even if you can still do some work.
 Your impairment must be expected to last or have lasted at least a year.
 Some of the conditions that may qualify you for SSDI include:

 - Sensory problems like loss of speech, hearing, or vision;

 The average for most SSDI payments is currently between $800 and $1800 per month.
-Each individual’s monthly benefit is calculated based on their earnings over the years, and may be reduced if they are receiving benefits from other sources, like workers’ compensation or state benefits programs.
+Each individual’s monthly benefit is based on their earnings over the years.
+Your benefits could decrease if you draw benefits from other sources, like workers’ compensation.

 Frequently Asked Questions About Social Security Disability Insurance Appeals

-We understand that right now you probably have a lot of questions.
+We understand that right now, you probably have a lot of questions.
 The SSDI appeals process is not simple or easy to understand.
-We recommend directing any questions about your own case to your attorney during your consultation.
+We recommend directing any questions about your case to your attorney during your consultation.
 Here are a few general answers to questions you may have.

 What If I Recover From My Illness Sooner Than Expected?

-When applying for SSDI benefits, the expectation is that you will be disabled and unable to work for at least 12 months.
-If you end up recovering sooner, you will be able to keep the benefits you received as long as the original estimate was legitimate.
-The SSA will review your case, however, and your benefits may be terminated if you have made a recovery.
+When applying for SSDI benefits, the expectation is that you will be unable to work for at least 12 months.
+If you recover sooner, you can keep the benefits you received as long as the original estimate was legitimate.
+The SSA will review your case, however, and your benefits could end if you have made a recovery.

 How Long Does An Appeal Decision Take?